Paris Metro Station Arts et Metiers Steampunk stop

-This Metro station was completed redesigned in 1994 based on steam power science fiction on the bicentenary of the Conservatoire National des Arts et Metiers Museum and is a very unusual tourist attraction in Paris.
+This Metro station was completed redesigned in 1994 based on steam power science fiction on the bicentenary of the Conservatoire National des Arts et Metiers Museum and is a very unusual Paris tourist attraction.

-The Paris Metro station called the Arts et Metiers stop was first opened in 1904 and was one of the stations serving line 3 from Pere Lechaise cemetery, and it was inaugurated with its name because of its location being close to the historical Arts and Crafts museum in Paris, which is housed in a former priory and church that is called the Saint-Martin-des-Champs.
+The Paris Metro station called the Arts et Metiers stop was first opened in 1904 and was one of the stations serving line 3 from Pere Lechaise cemetery, and it was inaugurated with its name because of its location being close to the historical Arts and Crafts Paris museum, which is housed in a former priory and church that is called the Saint-Martin-des-Champs.

 Arts et Metiers Metro station sign